-163. Gardens are an essential part of the amenities of any residential development and it is important that all detached, semi-detached and terraced houses are provided with an enclosed private garden.
+164. Gardens are an essential part of the amenities of any residential development and it is important that all detached, semi-detached and terraced houses are provided with an enclosed private garden.

-164. Gardens should satisfactorily reflect the type of dwelling proposed, the size of plot and the general character of the area in which the development is located.
-They should be functional and capable of providing
+the type of dwelling proposed, the size of plot and the general character of the area in which the development is located.
+They should be functional and capable of provid

-166. The council will not require developers to apply uniform standard garden sizes across an entire residential development since it is recognised that a degree of flexibility is necessary in order to facilitate varied and more interesting layouts.
+- 166. For the purpose of this guidance, usable private garden ground is defined as being land that is under the exclusive control of the applicant and within the curtilage of the dwelling.
+It should only include ground that has been adequately screened, usually to the rear and side of the property, and driveways and vehicle hard standings should be excluded from the calculation. - 167.
+The council will not require developers to apply uniform standard garden sizes across an entire residential development since it is recognised that a degree of flexibility is necessary in order to facilitate varied and more interesting layouts.
 Nevertheless, the following guidelines are provided as indicators of average minimum standards and these will be used by the council when assessing the general appropriateness of garden provision within a development.